 Steaming in a Microwave

-Put trimmed and cleaned green beans in a large bowl, with a scant tablespoon or so of water on the bottom (freshly washed green beans can be used with the water clinging to them).
+Put trimmed and cleaned green beans in a large bowl with a scant tablespoon or so of water on the bottom (freshly washed green beans can be used with the water clinging to them).
 Cover beans with a microwave-safe lid or plate (avoid plastic wrap in microwaves), and cook on high power for 1 minute.
 Test for doneness and repeat at 15-second intervals until beans are steamed to your liking.

 Steamed Green Beans in Recipes

 Having a favorite method for steaming green beans will bring you one step closer to creating some interesting and flavorful dishes featuring this vegetable.
-A few simple salads—such as marinated green bean salad, green bean red onion salad, and mint jalapeño green beans—will be ready in a snap, and are ideal dishes to bring to cookouts or picnics.
+A few simple salads—such as marinated green bean salad, green bean red onion salad, and mint jalapeño green beans—will be ready in a snap, and are ideal dishes to bring to cookouts and picnics.